Suyashtnt/personal-website/src/lib/posts/sveltekit-guide-part-2.md

         return id
     }

-    // since sveltekit does SSR, we need to check if we're in the browser
+    // Since SvelteKit does SSR, we need to check if we're in the browser
     // before accessing browser APIs
     if (browser) {
-        // since we want to sync the todo list between sessions,
+        // Since we want to sync the todo list between sessions,
         // we'll use localStorage to get the todos const rawTodos = localStorage.getItem('todos')